Ceridan/data-engineering-projects/01-data-modeling-with-posgresql/README.md

 - `etl.py` implements the ETL pipeline.
 This script processes all the JSON files and fill the relational database.
 - `etl.ipynb` is a Jupyter notebook which allows user to step by step test all steps from the ETL pipeline, but it works only with a single song and single artist instead of all songs and artists. `Do not use it in the production.`
 - `test.ipynb` is a Jupyter notebook to quick check data that currently written in the database during the development process. `Do not use it in the production.`
+- `dashboard.ipynb` is a Jupyter notebook for the BI-team to run analytical queries against sparkifydb.
 - `README.md` – this README file.

 ## How to prepare the database and run ETL pipeline